-What We Do What We Do Not Do 1 We focus on pay-for-performance by emphasizing performance-based incentive opportunities. × We do not offer perquisites that are not aligned with market practices. • We set clear financial goals that we believe are challenging yet achievable, meet or exceed competitive standards and are aligned with business objectives to enhance stockholder value × × We do not permit executive officers or directors to engage in hedging, pledging, or similar types of transactions with respect to our stock.
-We do not permit backdating or repricing of stock • over time.
-We consider both long-term and short-term incentives to align our executive officers' × options.
-We do not guarantee salary increases for our executive officers. • performance goals with our overall performance.
-We use multiple performance metrics for incentive compensation to better align incentives with overall company performance. × We do not use the same performance measures for short-term and long-term incentives to ensure our executive officers focus on both short-term and long-term goals.
-1 We benchmark our executive officers' compensation against an appropriate peer group × We do not provide excise tax gross-ups.
-1 We maintain stock ownership guidelines for executive officers 1 We monitor our pay practices on an ongoing basis to ensure they do not encourage excessive risk taking.
+What We Do

+- We focus on pay-for-performance by emphasizing performance-based incentive opportunities. - We set clear financial goals that we believe are challenging yet achievable, meet or exceed competitive standards and are aligned with business objectives to enhance stockholder value over time. - We consider both long-term and short-term incentives to align our executive officers' performance goals with our overall performance. - We use multiple performance metrics for incentive compensation to better align incentives with overall company performance. - We benchmark our executive officers' compensation against an appropriate peer group - We maintain stock ownership guidelines for executive officers - We monitor our pay practices on an ongoing basis to ensure they do not encourage excessive risk taking.